Deferring VAT and Income Tax26th March 2020

 The VAT deferral will apply from 20 March 2020 until 30 June 2020.

-It’s a policy the Labour government adopted in 2001 for the farming sector during the foot-and-mouth disease and one that has been lobbied for before the Budget on 11 March.
+It’s a policy the Labour government historically adopted in 2001 for the farming sector during the foot-and-mouth disease.
+It has been lobbied for before the Budget on 11 March.

 “Delaying VAT due is one of the quickest ways to give business a much-needed cash-flow boost.
 It leverages the ability of the government to borrow a historic low rates to help companies through this difficult time,” he said.

-While a VAT holiday only kicks the payment down road, this option is preferable because it’s “simple to adopt” rather than cutting rates, which is “complex business” for mid-sized and larger companies.
+A VAT holiday does only kick the payment down road.
+But this option is preferable because it’s “simple to adopt” rather than cutting rates.

 “Adjustments to inter-linked accounting, purchasing and invoicing systems means even simple VAT rate changes require huge amounts of calibration and testing,”

-Simas Accounting will continue to provide updates on this and other government measures being brought into help business navigate these challenging months ahead.
+Simas Accounting & Tax will continue to provide updates on this and other government measures being brought into help business navigate these challenging months ahead.